 His name is Eldred, and he has a lot to offer.
 First of all, he has a great sense of humor; you know how I like to laugh, and he has quite the repertoire of jokes.

 Second, he is a physical specimen, he still works out every morning,… yes, it’s with a walker, but still, he’s in great shape.

-Thirdly, he is very wise and has a perspective on life that can only be earned by living almost a century in this world.
-Lastly, we have a lot of the same interests, he loves to garden, bake, and has a wicked sweet tooth, just the other day he served me a homemade piece of sweet potato cobbler.
+Thirdly, he is very wise and has a perspective on life that is only earned by living almost a century in this world.
+Lastly, we have a lot of the same interests; he loves to garden, bake, and has a wicked sweet tooth, just the other day he served me a homemade piece of sweet potato cobbler.